jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 - `rtime`: this is the absolute expiration time of the ticket which will be issued if the renewable flag was set (other spoilers)
 - `addresses`: this section contains the host address.
 In this case the address is a NETBIOS type address, as specified by the `addr-type` field, and its value is "XP1", which can be read in the `NetBIOS Name` field

+Upon receiving this packet the DC reads the username of the user from the `cname` section, takes his hash from its local database and tries to decrypt the value held by the `padata-value` field of the `PA-DATA PA-ENC-TIMESTAMP`.
+If the decryption succeeds and the timestamp is valid, the next step of the Kerberos authentication mechanism begins.